-1) Place the milk in a pot and heat it over medium heat, stirring occasionally, until you start seeing some bubbles and the top is steaming noticeably, or until the temperature reaches 180 degrees F. If you have a thermometer, use it because it's easier, but if you don't have one, don't worry about it unless you are doing this as a science experiment for the kids.
-Yogurt is very forgiving, but the milk must be cooled sufficiently to not kill the bacteria added to the homemade yogurt from the commercial yogurt.
+1) Place the milk in a pot and heat it over medium heat, stirring occasionally, until you start seeing some bubbles and the top is steaming noticeably, or until the temperature reaches 180 degrees F. If you have a thermometer, use it because it's easier.
+If you don't have one, don't worry about it (unless this as a science experiment ).
+Yogurt is very forgiving, but the milk must be cooled sufficiently not to kill the bacteria added to the homemade yogurt from the commercial yogurt.
 The other temperatures used in these instructions are more flexible.
-The milk can go higher than 180 degrees F initially but must be cooled to 115 degrees F before the plain yogurt can be added.
+The milk can go higher than 180 degrees F initially but must be cooled to 115 degrees F before the plain yogurt is added.

 2) Take the milk off of the heat and let it cool until you can hold your washed finger in it for 10 seconds without it becoming too uncomfortable, or to a temperature of 110-115 F.

 3) Mix the plain yogurt with a little bit of the heated milk in a separate bowl.
 When it’s smooth, add the mixture back to the pot of warm milk and combine well.